-Join us on the 5th and/or the 6th of April to introduce beginners to the wonders of web layout and code.
+Join us on Friday 11 and/or Saturday 12 October to introduce beginners to the wonders of web layout and code.

 You don’t need to be an expert.
 If you can explain to someone how to generate a Rails app, and add a few basic pages, you’re good!

 On Friday evening from 18h to 21h, we’ll help students get their laptop ready for the next day, installing Ruby and the Rails gem.
 Saturday will be dedicated to HTML, CSS, and Rails, from 9h to 17h.